-A long, hot shower may sound like your idea of heaven, but it's anything but paradise for your hands and feet.
-Instead take short, lukewarm showers each day or every other day to help prevent dry skin.
+A long, hot shower may sound like your idea of heaven, but it's anything but paradise for your skin.
+Instead, take short, lukewarm showers each day or every other day to help prevent dry skin.
 Use mild, soap-free cleansers or body washes that have moisturizer.

-After your shower, pat your skin dry.
+After your shower, pat your skin dry instead of rubbing.
 Apply a rich moisturizer while you’re still slightly damp.
-Look for cleansers and moisturizers that are “fragrance free” -- ingredients that give products a scent can trigger eczema flare-ups.
+Look for cleansers and moisturizers that are “fragrance free.”
+Ingredients that give products a scent can trigger eczema flare-ups.